- Download our Moving to South Africa Guide (PDF)

 Inequality in South Africa

-Expats moving to South Africa from the West are often the most taken aback by the country's glaring wealth disparity.
-It’s not uncommon to see the newest Mercedes Benz model parked next to someone rummaging through a garbage bin.
-Guilt can overwhelm new arrivals, but expats should be careful about indulging beggars or opening their home to those in need.
+Expats moving to South Africa are often the most taken aback by the country's glaring wealth disparity.
+It’s not uncommon to see the newest Mercedes-Benz model parked next to someone rummaging through a rubbish bin.
+Guilt can overwhelm new arrivals, but expats should be careful about indulging beggars or opening their homes to those in need.
 The best way to make a positive difference is to donate to registered charities.

 Safety in South Africa

 Expats moving to Johannesburg, in particular, will encounter an obsession with personal safety.
-Homes are surrounded by electrified fences, walls and guarded by private security firms, and walking around alone at night is a no-no. The role that crime plays in many people's lives may be the most unfamiliar and disconcerting feature of integrating into South African society.
+Homes are surrounded by electrified fences and high walls and, in some cases, guarded by private security firms.
+Walking around alone at night is discouraged.
+The role that crime plays in many people's lives may be the most unfamiliar and disconcerting feature of integrating into South African society.

 The good news is that there has been a push towards urban renewal, with an increased emphasis on reducing crime.
 More and more people are enjoying Johannesburg's outdoor spaces and trendy inner-city areas.
-At the same time, walking around the streets, beaches and parks in Cape Town is much more common, though it's still necessary to remain aware of one's surroundings and keep personal belongings out of sight.
+At the same time, daytime walks around the streets, beaches and parks in Cape Town are much more common, though it's still necessary to remain aware of one's surroundings and keep personal belongings out of sight.

 Time in South Africa

-The concept of time in South Africa can be an adjustment for expats settling into their new life.
-South Africans often measure moments in "now", "just now" and "now now" – even among South Africans, the relative lengths of time that these phrases indicate is debated.
+The concept of time in South Africa takes some getting used to for expats settling into their new life.
+South Africans often measure moments in 'now', 'just now' and 'now now'.
+If expats find themselves struggling to grasp the difference, they needn't be concerned – even among South Africans, the relative lengths of time that these phrases indicate is debated.
 The point that remains is that, for many South Africans, there is no rush if it can be done later.

-However, this is not true in the South African corporate world which upholds very Western standards of punctuality and decorum.
-It functions relatively efficiently, although social engagements and government enterprise often function with a lot more flexibility.
+However, this is not true in the South African business world, which upholds very Western standards of punctuality and decorum.
+It functions relatively efficiently, although social engagements and government enterprises often function with a lot more flexibility.
 Expats should not take problems with punctuality or light-hearted rescheduling personally – this is a cultural norm.

 Social life in South Africa

-South Africans of all cultures enjoy a "braai", a kind of barbecue which entails cooking meat over hot coals, often accompanied by various salads and sides.
-Because the hot coals need to cool to the right temperature before the food can be cooked, braais are often an all-day event with attendees relaxing and chatting over a few beers as the fire slowly dwindles.
+South Africans of all cultures enjoy a braai, a kind of barbecue which entails cooking meat over hot coals, often accompanied by various salads and sides.
+Because the hot coals need to cool to the right temperature before the food can be cooked, braais are often an all-day event with attendees relaxing and chatting over a few beers.

-Braais often take place around sporting events – the country is passionate about rugby, cricket and football (soccer).
-While support for local rugby and cricket teams is high, especially on national level, many locals would rather watch the English Premier League than local coverage.
+Braais often take place around sporting events – the country is passionate about rugby, cricket and soccer (football).
+While support for local rugby and cricket teams is high, especially at the national level, soccer can probably be considered the favourite national pastime, even if the national team hardly ever performs well on the international stage.